 What is Sea Grant College Status?

 Sea Grant College status is the top tier of programs within the National Sea Grant College Program.
 Designation as a Sea Grant College is based on a demonstrated record of superior performance in marine and coastal resource programs and signifies that the Sea Grant program is addressing the needs of its state.
 In 1980, the University of New Hampshire (UNH) received Sea Grant College status in a combined Sea Grant program with the Unviersity of Maine.
 NH Sea Grant officially achieved college status in 2003.

 UNH as a Land, Sea, and Space Grant Institution

-The University of New Hampshire was founded in 1866 as the New Hampshire College of Agriculture and Mechanical Arts.
+The University of New Hampshire (UNH) was founded in 1866 as the New Hampshire College of Agriculture and Mechanical Arts.
 One of the nation's earliest land grant institutions, it was endowed with public lands from the federal government to provide practical courses relevant to the state's rural population.

 In 1914, Congress created the Cooperative Extension Service, staffing each state's counties with extension agents who could "extend" campus research to people throughout the state.
 In this way, land grant universities would serve not only the needs of formal students, but also those of each state's citizens.